mhurley100/pands-project/README.md

 Machine Learning algorithms are broadly classified into Supervised Algorithms and Unsupervised Algorithms.
 KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice (Supervised Algorithm) for assigning a class to new data points.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.

-A common practice in machine learning is to evaluate an algorithm by splitting a data set in two - one being the training set (properties are learned) and the other the testing set (to test the learned properties) [10] scikit-learn.org.
+It is common in machine learning is to evaluate an algorithm by splitting a data set in two - one being the training set (properties are learned) and the other the testing set (to test the learned properties) [10] scikit-learn.org.

 Python program Iris-4.py (program adapted from machinelearningmastery.com[2]) is used to analyse the dataset: